eduvpn/documentation/ROADMAP.md

 ---
+title: Roadmap
-title: Let's Connect! & eduVPN 3.0 Roadmap
+description: Development of Let's Connect! / eduVPN 3.0
 ---

 We expect a release in Q4-2019.